 Elgin School House State Historic Site

-A one-room schoolhouse in Lincoln County that housed students from 1922 through 1967, received $3,600 to install batteries capable of storing energy from the school’s four kilowatt (kW) solar system.
-The power will be used at night for lighting and security of the schoolhouse.
+In 2015, a historic one-room schoolhouse in Lincoln County received $3,600 to install batteries capable of storing energy from the school’s four kilowatt (kW) solar system.
+The power is used at night for lighting and security of the schoolhouse.

 Berlin-Ichthyosaur State Park